The Road

 "The cold-season constellation is rising earlier," he said.
 "It was a hand's width lower last month at this hour.
 It's moving."
 He looked at her.
 "Have you been watching it?"

-Kai looked up.
-She knew the constellation — everyone did, the seven bright stars in the high arc, the shape her mother had pointed out to her when she was small.
-But she’d never thought of it as moving.
-She’d thought of it as fixed.
-A reference.
+Kai looked up at the sky.
+She knew the constellation, everyone in Donath did, the seven bright stars in the high arc that her mother had pointed out to her when she was small.
+But she'd never thought of it as moving.
+She'd always thought of it as fixed, a reference point that stayed where it was while everything else shifted around it.

 "Why does it matter?"
 Mary said.

-Mary turned this over.
-Ace watched his daughters and said nothing.
-The fire moved.
+Mary turned this over in the firelight.
+Ace watched his daughters from across the flames and said nothing, and the fire popped and shifted between them.

 At the edge of camp, just inside the shadow of the thorn grove, Kai noticed a low plant growing between the stones.
 Dark leaves.
 Small white flowers, closed in the dark.